 4.1.2.
 Lower Granite: Juvenile fish will be bypassed via normal separator operations and routed to the mid-river release outfall and PIT-tag detection system.
 Normal 24-hour sampling for the SMP shall occur.

 4.1.3.
-Little Goose: Juvenile fish will be bypassed and routed to the mid-river release outfall and full flow PIT-tag detection system.
+Little Goose: Juvenile fish will be bypassed and routed to the mid-river release outfall and full flow PIT-tag detection system, except during condition sampling as described below.

-Condition sampling will occur from April 1 to monitor fish descaling and other fish condition parameters, to ensure sampling systems are operating correctly prior to the start of transport, and to train personnel on facility operations and sampling protocol.
+Condition sampling will begin April 1 to monitor fish descaling and other fish condition parameters, to ensure sampling systems are operating correctly prior to the start of transport, and to train personnel on facility operations and sampling protocol.

 From April 1 until the start of transport, condition sampling will occur every other day.